abdissa2pabgr/ETS0011-15/README.md

 discard()
 Removes a specified element from the set if it is present.
 Does nothing if the element is not found (no error)

+intersection()
+Returns a new set with elements common to all sets.
+The original sets are not modified.

+intersection_update()
+Updates the set by keeping only elements found in it and all other sets.
+The original set is modified.

+isdisjoint()
+Returns True if the two sets have no elements in common, otherwise returns False.